RobertWHurst/Relign/Readme.md

 ]).then(() => console.log('ready'));
 ```

-Or require the whole library.
+or require the whole library:

 ```javascript
 const relign = require('relign');